pagopa-archive/io-messages-load-test/README.md

-# Load tests for CGN project
+# Load tests for IO Messages

 This is a set of [k6](https://k6.io) load tests related to the IO Messages.